NICE-MSI/adhoc-data-processing-pipeline/README.md

 - Pipeline structure

   General description of the pipeline

 - Requirements

   Describes the software and files required to run the pipeline

-* The inputs file
+- The inputs file
   Describes how this workflow receives its inputs and how to to prepare your own inputs
-* The master script
+- The master script
   Describes how to run this workflow after you prepared your input
-* Generated files structure
+- Generated files structure
-  describes the output you will obtain from running this workflow
+  Describes the output you will obtain from running this workflow
-* File structure
+- File structure
-  describes the content of this repository that was not approached earlier.
+  Describes the content of this repository that was not approached earlier.
 This section is of interest if you want  modify the workflow yourself
-* TODO
+- TODO
-  description of the upcoming modifications for this workflow with variable priority
+  Description of the upcoming modifications for this workflow with variable priority

 Please, notice that this repository contains a folder called `documentation`, containing the file `workflow_outlide.pptx`.
 This file is a PowerPoint presentation, describing this workflow under the form of a flowchart.